Koston-0xDEADBEEF/MiSTer-ROMweasel/README.md

 Place `romweasel.sh` to `/media/fat/Scripts` directory on the MiSTer.
 Run either from shell via SSH or from the MiSTer UI.

-Simple Mode (on by default) only allows downloading a single file at a time and game list cannot be filtered, but it works entirely with a joystick.
+Simple Mode (OFF by default) only allows downloading a single file at a time and game list cannot be filtered, but it works with button-deprived joysticks.

-Use normal mode with a keyboard for more features.
+MiSTer has now added support for controlling the normal mode entirely with a joystick, including tagging multiple games at once and PgUp/PgDn.
+You still won't be able to type anything, though.

 ## Configuration